ltalavera19/ltalavera19/itmo-356/Review Questions/chapter-02/chapter-02.md

 1. What major obstacle (cost, system performance, QPS, etc, etc) was the company trying to overcome by implementing this technology stack?
 1. What can you learn from this article relating to technology and infrastructure?

+There is a lot that takes place in order for a technology company to run.
+There is a lot of intrastructure that is required to make sure that the company runs in the proper manner.

 #### Activity 2

 Read these four articles.
 It's a commentary on the Opensource license changes, a response from one of the CEOs, and then a reply to the response.